springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 @import '@springernature/nature-section-heading/scss/50-components/section-heading';
 ```

-Once you’ve installed the SCSS, build your Section Heading using the following HTML as a guide.
+Once you’ve installed the `scss`, build your Section Heading using the following HTML as a guide.

 ### Section heading